napari/napari/docs/quick_start.md

 ### Manually label the cell

-To measure the area of the cell, we can use labels layer and manually "paint" the cell.
+To measure the area of the cell, we can use a labels layer and manually "paint" the cell.
 The labels layer allows you to record the segmentation result by assigning background = 0, and assigning each object with an integer.

-(1) Add a new labels layer <br>
+1. Add a new labels layer
-(2) Click on "paint" <br>
+1. Click on "paint"
-(3) Circle the cell <br>
+1. Circle the cell
-(4) Use "fill" bucket to fill it. <br>
+1. Use "fill" bucket to fill it.

 ![manual_label](./img/manual_label.gif)

-Several plugins can perform automatic segmentation that takes image layer as input and generates labels layer as output. <br>
+Several plugins can perform automatic segmentation that takes image layer as input and generates labels layer as output.

 Try [cellpose-napari](https://www.napari-hub.org/plugins/cellpose-napari) if you have cell images.

 +++

 ### Get the cell area measurement

-[skimage.measure.regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) provides a good set of features that can be extracted from labels, including area measurement.
+To analyze labels layer, we can use [scikit-image](https://scikit-image.org/), a popular Python library that comes with napari installtion. [skimage.measure.regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) provides a good set of features that can be extracted from labels, including area measurement.

 In IPython console, type